Michi12Michi/Django-ecommerce/README.md

 # Django-ecommerce
-This repository contains an ecommerce-prototype written in Django 5, HTML, CSS.
+This repository contains an ecommerce-prototype written in Django 5, HTML, Javascript and CSS.
 It also features Bootstrap 5.
 Payments are managed via the django-paypal module.

 All the requirements are in requirements.txt